A highly predictive $A_{4}$ flavour 3-3-1 model with radiative inverse seesaw mechanism: Conclusions

 \section{Conclusions}

-We constructed a highly predictive 3-3-1 model with right-handed neutrinos, where the symmetry is extended by $A_{4}\times Z_{6}\times Z_{16}\times Z_{16}^{\prime }$ and the field content is enlarged by extra $SU(3)_{L}$ singlet scalar fields and six right handed Majorana neutrinos.
+We constructed a highly predictive 3-3-1 model with right-handed neutrinos, where the symmetry is extended by $A_{4}\times Z_{4}\times Z_{6}\times Z_{16}\times Z_{16}^{\prime }$ and the field content is enlarged by extra $ SU(3)_{L}$ singlet scalar fields and six right handed Majorana neutrinos.
 Our model is consistent with the low energy fermion flavor data.
-The $A_{4}$, $Z_{6}$, and $Z_{16}^{\prime }$ symmetries are crucial for reducing the number of fermion sector model parameters, whereas the $Z_{16}$ symmetry causes the charged fermion mass and quark mixing pattern.
-In the model under consideration, the light active neutrino masses are generated from a one loop level inverse seesaw mechanism and the observed pattern of charged fermion masses and quark mixing angles is caused by the breaking of the $ A_{4}\times Z_{6}\times Z_{16}\times Z_{16}^{\prime }$ discrete group at very high energy.
+The $A_{4}$ , $Z_{4}$, $Z_{6}$, and $Z_{16}^{\prime }$ symmetries are crucial for reducing the number of fermion sector model parameters, whereas the $Z_{16}$ symmetry causes the charged fermion mass and quark mixing pattern.
+In the model under consideration, the light active neutrino masses are generated from a one loop level inverse seesaw mechanism and the observed pattern of charged fermion masses and quark mixing angles is caused by the breaking of the $A_{4}\times Z_{4}\times Z_{6}\times Z_{16}\times Z_{16}^{\prime }$ discrete group at very high energy.
 In our model the different discrete group factors are broken completely, excepting the $Z_{6}$ discrete group, which is broken down to the preserved $Z_{2}$ symmetry, thus allowing the implementation of the one loop level inverse seesaw mechanism for the generation of the light active neutrino masses.
 The resulting the neutrino spectrum of our model is composed of light active neutrinos and TeV scale exotic pseudo-Dirac neutrinos.
-The smallness of the active neutrino masses is a natural consequence of their scaling with inverse powers of the large model cutoff $ \Lambda $ and of their linear dependence on the loop induced mass scale $ m_{R}$ for the Majorana neutrinos $N_{i}$ ($i=1,2,3$).
-The SM Yukawa sector of our highly predictive $A_{4}$ flavor 3-3-1 model has in total only 9 effective free parameters (4 and 5 effective free parameters in the lepton and quark sectors, respectively), which we adjust to reproduce the experimental values of the 18 physical observables in the quark and lepton sectors, i.e., 9 charged fermion masses, 2 neutrino mass squared splittings, 3 lepton mixing parameters, 3 quark mixing angles and 1 CP violating phase of the CKM quark mixing matrix.
+The smallness of the active neutrino masses is a natural consequence of their scaling with inverse powers of the large model cutoff $\Lambda $ and of their linear dependence on the loop induced mass scale $m_{R}$ for the Majorana neutrinos $N_{i}$ ($i=1,2,3$).
 The obtained values of the physical observables for the quark sector are consistent with the experimental data, whereas the ones for the lepton sector also do but only for the inverted neutrino mass spectrum.
 The normal neutrino mass hierarchy scenario of our model is disfavored by the neutrino oscillation experimental data, since the resulting reactor mixing parameter is much larger than its experimental upper limit.
-Our model predicts an effective Majorana neutrino mass parameter of neutrinoless double beta decay of $m_{ee}=45.5$ meV, a leptonic Dirac CP violating phase of $79.11^{\circ }$ and a Jarlskog invariant of about $10^{-2}$ for the inverted neutrino mass spectrum.
-Our obtained value of meV for the effective Majorana neutrino mass is within the declared reach of the next generation bolometric CUORE experiment \cite{Alessandria:2011rc} or, more realistically, of the next-to-next generation ton-scale $0\nu \beta \beta $-decay experiments.
+The obtained model predicts an effective Majorana neutrino mass parameter of neutrinoless double beta decay of $m_{ee}=46.9$ meV, a leptonic Dirac CP violating phase of $-81.37^{\circ }$ and a Jarlskog invariant of about $10^{-2}$ for the inverted neutrino mass spectrum.
+Our obtained value of meV for the effective Majorana neutrino mass is within the declared reach of the next generation bolometric CUORE experiment \cite{Alessandria:2011rc} or, more realistically, of the next-to-next generation ton-scale $0\nu \beta \beta $ -decay experiments.
 Due to the fact that the $Z_{6}$ discrete group, which is broken down to the preserved $Z_{2}$ symmetry our model possesses a scalar DM particle candidate.
-The constraints arising from the DM relic density, set its mass in the range $0.55$ TeV$\ \lesssim m_{\varphi }\lesssim $ $7$ TeV,$\ $for a quartic scalar coupling $\lambda _{h^{2}\varphi ^{2}}$ in the window $1\lesssim \lambda _{h^{2}\varphi ^{2}}\lesssim 4\pi $.
+The constraints arising from the DM relic density, set its mass in the range $300$ GeV$\ \lesssim m_{\varphi }\lesssim $ $600$ GeV,$\ $for a quartic scalar coupling $\lambda _{h^{2}\varphi ^{2}}$ in the window $0.5\lesssim \lambda _{h^{2}\varphi ^{2}}\lesssim 1$.